- Home

 On his TV shows, Millan appears to advocate putting your dog in their place when they are aggressive, using force — such as finger jabs to the abdomen, "alpha rolls," and even choke collars if necessary.

-However, Millan’s critics argue the opposite.
-They claim his methods put dogs into a state of helplessness due to outdated and flawed techniques.
-They assert that the concept of “alpha” status is essentially nonsense.
-A 2009 review in the journal Applied Animal Behaviour Science concluded that “aggression and other behavior problems are not a result of dominant behavior or lack of the owner’s ‘alpha’ status, but rather a result of fear (self-defense) or underlying anxiety problems.”
+However, Millan's critics argue the opposite.
+They claim his methods put dogs into a state of helplessness due to fear-based training techniques that many modern animal behaviorists consider harmful.
+They assert that the concept of "alpha" status is essentially nonsense.
+A 2009 review in the journal Applied Animal Behaviour Science concluded that "aggression and other behavior problems are not a result of dominant behavior or lack of the owner’s 'alpha' status, but rather a result of fear (self-defense) or underlying anxiety problems."

 Cesar Millan Attacked by Critics